 Malpua is a special cuisine of Holi; without it, Holi is probably incomplete, especially for people of North and East Indian regions.
 It is also a famous dessert in Bangladesh and Nepal, prepared on different festive occasions.
 In Bihar, It is considered a classic Holi dish.
 Malpua is a pancake style dish baked with flour, khoya, cardamom and dry fruits.
 The awesome crispy and soft sweet is a perfect food to end your Holi meal.

-Benaras, the city of Up, is famous for its special Thandai that serves this drink all year.
+Benaras, the city of Up, is famous for its special Thandai.
+The holy city serves this drink through out the year.
 It is an amazing natural beverage to make you feel refreshed in the heated spring sun.
 During the auspicious festival Holi, Thandai is perfectly paired with special thali.

 Can We Eat Nonveg on Holi ?

 During many Hindu festivals, people don’t consider eating meat.
-But on Holi, it all depends on the tradition of your home whether you will be able to eat it or not.
+But on Holi, it all depends on the tradition of your home whether you can eat it or not.
 Sometimes it also depends on which day Holi falls.
 In many households Tuesday, Thursday, and Saturday, people don’t consume non-veg food.
 Matan is one of the common non-veg foods made during Holi.

 Are you heading to your home for the Holi celebration?
-Catch with RailRestro for Holi special thali on train.
-You can easily order non-veg food on train from the RailRestro app or website while returning home.
-In addition, you can order and get Holi special dishes on the train if you are mesmerized after reading the blog and can’t hold your craving for the mouth-watering dishes.
+Catch with RailRestro for Holi special thali on train, your favourite non-veg food on train, Pizza, Burger, and much more while returning home.
+From the RailRestro app or website, you can order and get Holi special dishes to celebrate holi in train.

-RailRestro is an e-catering service provider which offers Veg, Non-Veg, Jain, Regional and Festive food on train.
-Besides, It also provides facilities to passengers to check PNR status, train schedules, live train running status and helps throughout the journey.
+Besides, RailRestro, IRCTC e-catering, also provides facilities to passengers to check PNR status, train schedules, live train running status etc, to assist the rail passengers throughout the journey.
 While ordering food, you can also access the amazing RailRestro festive offers to make your journey more delightful.